-The details on the governance of West Suffolk Council are available in the Annual Governance Statement (accompanying the final accounts) and show how the council has:

-conducted its activities in a lawful way, in accordance with proper governance standards

-- put in place arrangements to ensure public money is safeguarded and accounted for being used in an economic, efficient, and effective way - managed risks to its business - put in place arrangements to secure continuous improvement in the way in which its functions are exercised, having regards to economic, efficiency and effectiveness.
+- 12.5 The details on the governance of West Suffolk Council are available in the Annual Governance Statement (accompanying the final accounts) and show how the council has: - conducted its activities in a lawful way, in accordance with proper governance standards - put in place arrangements to ensure public money is safeguarded and accounted for being used in an economic, efficient, and effective way - managed risks to its business - put in place arrangements to secure continuous improvement in the way in which its functions are exercised, having regards to economic, efficiency and effectiveness.

-Progress and achievement
+13. Progress and achievement

-The West Suffolk Council Annual Report 2021 to 2022 covers the period from 1 April 2021 to 31 March 2022.
-The report highlights the progress and achievements of West Suffolk Council over the past year in achieving our vision and priorities.
-Much of this work has been severely affected by COVID-19 and so the report sets out how we have continued to support local businesses and communities to respond to and recover from the impacts of the pandemic.

-This report presents our key accomplishments in a series of infographics that are categorised under the three priorities that we set out in our Strategic Framework 2020 to 2024.

-These priorities are focused on growing West Suffolk's economy, fostering resilience in families and communities that are healthy and active and ensuring there is increased and improved provision of appropriate housing in both towns and rural areas.

-The report can be found here: West Suffolk Annual Report
+- 13.1 The West Suffolk Council Annual Report 2022 to 2023 covers the period from 1 April 2022 to 31 March 2023.
+The report highlights the progress and achievements of West Suffolk Council over the past year in achieving our vision and priorities. - 13.2 This report presents our key accomplishments in a series of infographics that are categorised under the three priorities that we set out in our Strategic Framework 2020 to 2024. - 13.3 These priorities are focused on growing West Suffolk's economy, fostering resilience in families and communities that are healthy and active and ensuring there is increased and improved provision of appropriate housing in both towns and rural areas. - 13.4 The report can be found here: West Suffolk Annual Report

-Performance indicators
+14. Performance indicators